jnozzi/cocoadev.com/markdown/AlternatingRowColorsWhenAddingColumnsToTable.md

-I'm having problems with General/NSTableView and having alternating row colors when I put data in them... is it something to do with my dynamic column generation?
+I'm having problems with NSTableView and having alternating row colors when I put data in them... is it something to do with my dynamic column generation?

 I set up a table view with alternating row colors in the nib file (or set it programmatically in awakeFromNib).